apify/rag-web-browser/README.md

            "url": "https://python.langchain.com/docs/integrations/providers/apify/#utility",
            "title": "Apify | 🦜️🔗 LangChain"
         },
-        "text": "Apify | 🦜️🔗 LangChain | This notebook shows how to use the Apify integration ..."
+        "markdown": "Apify | 🦜️🔗 LangChain | This notebook shows how to use the Apify integration ..."
     },
     {
         "metadata": {
             "url": "https://microsoft.github.io/autogen/0.2/docs/notebooks/agentchat_webscraping_with_apify/",
             "title": "Web Scraping using Apify Tools | AutoGen" },
-        "text": "Web Scraping using Apify Tools | This notebook shows how to use Apify tools with AutoGen agents ...."
+        "markdown": "Web Scraping using Apify Tools | This notebook shows how to use Apify tools with AutoGen agents ...."
     }
 ]
 ```